webpack-contrib/eslint-loader/README.md

 # eslint-loader

-> ESlint loader for webpack
+> A ESlint loader for webpack

 ## Install